dante0527/CS-250-SDLC/README.md

 # SDLC
 SNHU CS-250 Journal

-<ul>How do I interpret user needs and implement them into a program?
-How does creating “user stories” help with this?</ul>
+    How do I interpret user needs and implement them into a program?
+    How does creating “user stories” help with this?

 answer

-<ul>How do I approach developing programs?
-What agile processes do I hope to incorporate into my future development work?</ul>
+    How do I approach developing programs?
+    What agile processes do I hope to incorporate into my future development work?

 answer

-<ul>What does it mean to be a good team member in software development?</ul>
+    What does it mean to be a good team member in software development?

 answer